 Collaboration doesn’t end here, either.
 UCLA faculty and graduate students can leverage our connections with the UCLA Library, CCLE (Common Collaboration and Learning Environment), the Office of Information Technology (OIT), the Office of Instructional Development (OID), the Institute of Digital Research and Education (IDRE), and other technology organizations on campus to find the best solution for any digital challenge, no matter how specialized.

-We’ll be announcing the soft deadline for our Summer 2018 Call for Project Collaborations in late Spring.
-To ask questions or apply, email us here.
+The soft deadline for our Summer 2018 Call for Project Collaborations is Friday, October 12.
+To ask questions or apply, email us.

 Do you have a project in mind with a major technical component?
 We’re here to help!
 CDH can assist you with scoping, estimating and budgeting for technical projects and grant applications.
 In some circumstances, we can also assign members of our staff to join your project team, providing key technical expertise.
 Here are some examples of projects that we have recently supported:

 - Prof. Meredith Cohen (Art History) and her students are trying to restore the now-destroyed monuments of medieval Paris via 3D models.
 By combining extensive archival research with cutting-edge technology skills, they are illuminating this critical but poorly understood period in Western artistic history.
-CDH is providing technological and administrative support to Meredith’s team.
+CDH has provided technological and administrative support to Meredith’s team.
 Learn more about Meredith’s project.

 - Prof. Tim Tangherlini (Scandinavian) worked with CDH to develop the Korean/Korean-American Online Folklore Archive, an application that lets students get hands-on practice with folklore and ethonographic research skills.
 CDH has again teamed up with Tim to upgrade the application to make it easier to use and host, hopefully enabling Tim to release it to scholars around the world.
 Learn more about Tim’s project.